top of page

 We believe that all truth is God’s truth, and that the foundation for our pursuit for knowledge must begin with the Bible.
 By reading and discussing Scripture, we are giving students the framework within which they can learn.
 CMA uses Bible Road Trip, a book-by-book study of scripture.
 Along with reading and memorization, students will also participate in additional activities such as note-booking, crafts, research projects, and prayer.

-Our study of geography will start with Texas.
+Our study of geography will begins with Texas and then expands throughout the world.
 It’s important for children to know about the world around them, and their place in the world.
 Students will then take a look at each continent one by one as we not only learn the placement of countries, but also are learning about how God is at work in those countries through missionary work being done.
 We will discuss famous landmarks, land-forms, oceans and cultures from around the world.

-Students study history in a four-year rotation throughout elementary school.
-Students will develop an overall understanding of an integrated biblical and “secular” historical timeline as well as the history and significance of various holidays and traditions.
+Students will develop an overall understanding of an integrated biblical and “secular” historical timeline, as well as the history and significance of various holidays and traditions.
+Many times history is taught in separation of scripture.
+We study all history, while reflecting on His story throughout the lives of His people.

-Students will enjoy listening to several classic novels, read aloud by the teacher throughout the year.
-Each book concludes with a party organized by the parents where students are encouraged to dress up as their favorite character from the book as we enjoy foods discussed in the book as well as other fun activities
+Students will enjoy listening to several classic novels, read aloud by the teacher.
+As their skills grow, so do their opportunities in readying aloud themselves.
+Each book concludes with a party organized by the parents.
+This is a time where students are encouraged to dress up as their favorite character from the book, as we enjoy foods discussed in the book, as well as other fun activities.

 One distinctive of a Charlotte Mason education is the regular study of nature.
 We will focus on God’s amazing world as we study natural sciences.
 Through observation, hands on activities and living books, science will come to life in a real and tangible way for the students.
 Weekly nature walks will encourage exploration and intrigue as we spend time outside enjoying God’s beautiful creation.